yoavram/Milpitas/ms/ms.md

 Third, we assumed a large population size which allowed us to use a deterministic model, although we also presented comparisons to dynamics of population of finite (@Fig:env_A1B1; @Fig:env_A2B1). @Aoki2011 explicitly modeled small population sizes (25 and 125m typical for Pleistocene hominid populations).
 They also used different transmission modes such as _one-to-many_ and _many-to-one_.

+Fourth, we have assumed that both transmission modes have perfect fidelity.
+However, both vertical and oblique transmission can give rise deleterious phenotypes, for example, due to mutations, epimutations, and unsuccessful learning.
+Assuming genetic transmission, which is strictly vertical, has higher fidelity than cultural transmission, which combines vertical and oblique transmission, @Cavalli-Sforza1983 have found that under constant selection, cultural transmission will lose to genetic tranmission.

 Lastly, our model does not include a cost for the phenotype donor, and therefore might be more suitable for modeling imitation rather than teaching, at least the latter carries a significant cost.

 ## Comparison to models of phenotype switching